lewagon/data-engineering-setup/_partials/vscode_ssh_connection.md

 ---

-# Part 2: Configure your Virtual Machine - Part 1
+# Part 2: Configure your Virtual Machine 1